wessenstam/gts2021-prep/start/start.rst

 Create your project
 ^^^^^^^^^^^^^^^^^^^
-Projects are the logical construct that integrate Calm with Nutanix's native Self-Service Portal (SSP) capabilities, allowing an administrator to assign both infrastructure resources and the roles/permissions of Active Directory users/groups to specific Blueprints and Applications.
+Projects are the logical construct that integrate Calm with Nutanix' native Self-Service Portal (SSP) capabilities, allowing an administrator to assign both infrastructure resources and the roles/permissions of Active Directory users/groups to specific Blueprints and Applications.
 By using different projects assigned to different clusters and users, administrators can ensure that workloads are deployed the right way each time.
 For example, a developer can be a Project Admin for a dev/test project, so they have full control to deploy to their development clusters or to a cloud, while having Read Only access to production projects, allowing them access to logs but no ability to alter production workloads.

 Configure users, cluster and network to use
 *******************************************

+#.
+Open your assigned PRISM Central
+#.
+Click the :fa:`bars` **->  Calm**
 #.
 Within the Calm UI, Select |proj-icon| **Projects** from the sidebar.

    .. figure:: images/calm3/projects1.png